The Complete Guide to Members Voluntary Liquidation (MVL)

 In some cases, this can take no more than seven days, but it could take up to 12 months depending on the complexity.
 The process is entirely dependent on the structure of business, nature, and current state of the assets in question, and the degree of support provided throughout the process.

 One of the most effective ways to secure a speedy resolution is to take every step possible to prepare and streamline the process for the liquidator.
 At a minimum, this should involve signing a deed of indemnity and taking time to build a solid working relationship with your practitioner.
 This can help them get a better sense of your organisation early on in the process and give you and your teams the time required to collate the resources and information you require.

 While no prediction is definitive, meeting with a liquidator and discussing the facts of your case can help them provide a ballpark figure to illustrate the amount of time involved.
 Once validated, this can help you and your colleagues prepare for the process and follow the timeline of progress through regular updates during the MVL program.

 Once the process is underway, a skilled practitioner will be able to resolve the process at speed.
 If timing is an issue, this should be discussed in advance and the professional will inform you what you and your teams can do to help expedite liquidation.
 But, in many cases, once the process starts, it is ‘hand off’ for anyone else attached to the company.

 How Irwin Insolvency can help your business with Members’ Voluntary Liquidation (MVL)

 If you want to learn more about MVL and the role it can play as part of your ongoing strategy, our team at Irwin Insolvency is here to help.
 With many years’ professional experience, we work with you to provide the care and support you need when it truly matters most.

-If you have other questions or queries, please do not hesitate to get in touch directly and let our in-house team know exactly what you need to resolve your issues and deliver the peace of mind you need about the MVL process.
+If you have other questions or queries about company liquidations, please do not hesitate to get in touch directly and let our in-house team know exactly what you need to resolve your issues and deliver the peace of mind you need about the MVL process.